 Good Divorce Week 2016

-Poole Alcock, Cheshire’s leading divorce lawyers, are proud to be supporting Resolution’s awareness raising...Back to News and Events
+Poole Alcock is proud to be supporting Resolution’s awareness-raising campaign- Good Divorce Week- which...Back to News and Events

-Poole Alcock, Cheshire’s leading divorce lawyers, are proud to be supporting Resolution’s awareness raising campaign- Good Divorce Week- which will run from 28 November to 2 December.
+Poole Alcock is proud to be supporting Resolution’s awareness-raising campaign- Good Divorce Week- which will run from 28 November to 2 December.
 Resolution is an organisation comprising over 6,500 members who believe in a constructive, non-confrontational approach to family law matters.

 To coincide with this campaign Resolution has released a revised version of their Code of Practice.
 The code promotes a practical approach to family issues and considers the needs of the whole family, in particular the best interests of the children.

-We have family law experts in each of our offices across Cheshire who will work with you determinedly to achieve the best outcome, whilst also being fully committed to these principles.
+We have family law experts across the UK who will work with you determinedly to achieve the best outcome, whilst also being fully committed to these principles.